JosephEoff/josepheoff.github.io/_posts/2024-11-22-vibratingshuttle-jersey-2.md

 |----------------------|
 |![Scratchy velcro strips](/assets/2024-11-19-vibratingshuttle-jersey/9.jpg)|

 The black stitching that you see there doesn't make things better, either.
 The straps stretch when used.
 After a while, they get so long that I can't adjust them to be tight enough for the mask to seal properly - it makes squeaky fart noises everytime I move at night.
-The fix for that is to sew the straps together, then sew the loop shorter as the strap stretched.
+The fix for that is to sew the straps together, then sew the loop (where the mask attaches to the mask) shorter as the straps stretch.
 That leaves the thread exposed to also rub my neck - more scratches and raw spots.

 Rather than make a complete set of straps, I decided I'd make some covers for the existing straps.